davidclough/node/_documents/javascript-guide/javascript-guide.md

 [http://api.jquery.com/on/](http://api.jquery.com/on/)

 #### Creating Plugins
 jQuery allows you to create your own `plugins`.
-Despit the elaborate name, jQuery plugins are just methods which operate on the result of a selector, e.g. `$(".my-class").myPlugin()`.
+Despite the elaborate name, jQuery plugins are just methods which operate on the result of a selector, e.g. `$(".my-class").myPlugin()`.
 Here is an example which allows you to scroll to the bottom of a scrollable object.

     $.fn.scrollToBottom = function () {
         $(this).scrollTop($(this)[0].scrollHeight);